Time Line (a partial list of his offices and accomplishments)

 October 1770 - He is elected to Pennsylvania Assembly.

 December 1773 - The Boston Tea Party occurs.

 June 1774 - He is appointed Chairman of the Philadelphia Committee of Correspondence.

-October 1774 - He is elected to Pennsylvania Assembly; serves as delegate to First Continental Congress; writes "An address to the Inhabitants of Quebec, the First Petition to the King, the Bill of Rights, [and] List of Grievances, and To the Inhabitants of the Colonies.
+October 1774 - He is elected to Pennsylvania Assembly; serves as delegate to First Continental Congress; writes 4 documents: An Address to the Inhabitants of Quebec, the First Petition to the King, the Bill of Rights, [and] List of Grievances, and To the Inhabitants of the Colonies.

-July 1775 - he writes the "Olive Branch Petition.",and collaborates with Thomas Jefferson to write "Declaration on causes and Necessity of taking up arms"
+July 1775 - He writes the "Olive Branch Petition" and collaborates with Thomas Jefferson to write "Declaration on Causes and Necessity of Taking Up Arms.

 January 1777 - The Delaware Assembly appoints Dickinson as a delegate to congress; he declines.

 May 1777 - He begins freeing his slaves.